 A lot of people say they are “allergic” to gluten or have a “gluten allergy.”
-While the meaning of this is known, the truth is you cannot technically be “allergic” to gluten because gluten is not a known allergen, rather, it’s a protein found in wheat, barley and rye.
-In this article, I discuss why you can’t technically have a “gluten allergy” but why and how the term has become so widely used and understood.
+But is a gluten allergy real?
+In this article, I’ll discuss why you can’t technically have a “gluten allergy” but why and how the term has become so widely used and understood.
+I’ll also discuss how you can tell if you have a gluten allergy (aka, gluten sensitivity).
 This post contains affiliate links.
 Please read my disclosures.

-In fact, people with celiac disease are not allergic to gluten, nor are people with diagnosed gluten sensitivities or a gluten intolerance.
-No one is “allergic” to gluten.
+In fact, the nearly three million people in the U.S. with celiac disease are not allergic to gluten, nor are the 18 million people in the U.S. diagnosed with gluten sensitivities or gluten intolerances allergic to gluten.

-If a gluten allergy is not real, why do people constantly say they have a “gluten allergy,” and how did this expression become part of our everyday vernacular?
+If a gluten allergy is not real, you may be wondering why people say they have a “gluten allergy”.
+How did this expression become part of our everyday vernacular?

-If, however, I told the kid working behind the register at Chick-fil-a, “I have autoimmune condition known as celiac disease that requires me to eat a strictly gluten-free diet,” he’d look at me like I have two heads!
+If, however, you told the server working behind the register at Chick-fil-a, “I have autoimmune condition known as celiac disease that requires me to eat a strictly gluten-free diet,” he’d look at you like you had two heads!

-Editor Note: OK, before you get upset with me and send me hate mail, please note that I know and understand allergies are very serious conditions.
-Mind you, gluten sensitivities and autoimmune diseases are also very serious conditions but less understood by the general public.
+Editor Note: OK, before you send me hate mail, please note that I know and understand allergies are very serious conditions and the word “allergy” should not be thrown around lightly.
+Mind you, gluten sensitivities and autoimmune diseases are also very serious conditions that are less understood by the general public.

 What is a Wheat Allergy?